phiphifier/tilepadder/README.md

 # tilepadder
-CLI tool to easily add and remove padding from tilesets
+CLI tool to easily add and remove padding to/from tilesets

 **Java 17 or newer is required!**